 The complete openness of FOSS is like having a super high resolution video camera in your face, broadcasting live 24/7.
 It'll show every pimple, bruise, sneeze, and grimace, exposing every flaw for the world to see.
 For the burqa-wearing closed software, it's an easy target.
 Just wait until a major flaw is discovered, yell "See?!?", and don't mention that the flaw was fixed two days later.

 In addition, most open source projects rely on word of mouth for spreading, especially since their startup assets seldom include money at all*.
 This naturally propagates fastest among nerds, since they have no competition argument for not advertizing the latest and greatest to their fellows, and since any user would like as many others as possible to use the same as them, to speed up development.

-It is easy to see that open source projects care less for the hype of release numbers than their counterparts: While Firefox is currently at version 1, it's considered far superior to Internet Explorer 6 in such areas as security, feature set, and web standards support.
+It is easy to see that open source projects care less for the hype of release numbers than their counterparts: While Firefox is currently at version 1, it's considered far superior to Internet Explorer 6 in such areas as security, feature set, and web standards support[8 (Update: sorry, the link is dead)].
 Also, I don't think I've ever seen an open source software project which deviates from the standard "1.2[.3]" version numbering.
 This may at first seem like a bad thing for the end users, since they will have to test multiple applications if they really want to determine which one is the best.
 However, this is the only way to determine personal "goodness".